 Above: In the field with the tankers and eating rations as we sit and wait.

 Additionally, we both planned to stay in country and travel following our commitment with the military.
-We are both very independent travellers and made that clear, but agreed that it would be nice to split the cost of Air BnB’s and to have someone to enjoy dinner with in the evenings.
+We are both very independent travelers and made that clear, but agreed that it would be nice to split the cost of Air BnB’s and to have someone to enjoy dinner with in the evenings.
 Turns out we got along just fine and ended up doing everything together.

 I arrived in Lviv first and Olivia a couple hours after.
 Her first words were, “I swear I am not an idiot but I left my cell phone on the plane.”
-I had a feeling right there that we would get along fine.
+I knew right there that we would get along just fine.
 The PAO and two infantry NCM’s were there to meet and escort us to the Yavoriv training base.
 Once settled into our sleeping quarters (in a large open room between make shift plywood walls and a curtain for a door), Olivia and I chatted briefly about our project proposals and goals.
 We were both relieved and agreed that neither of us were assholes and that this would be an incredible experience.

 Above: We spent a lot of time at cafe’s and restaurants between museums, galleries, and wandering endless streets.
 I edited these with a KAWAII app!

 From Yavoriv training base to our Air BnB in Lviv, we slid seamlessly into our travels through Ukraine.
 We spent five days in Lviv, five days in Kiev, and four days together in Odessa.
 On December 23rd Olivia flew home to Canada for Christmas and I stayed for another week and travelled to Nikopol, Zaporizhia, Dnipro, Kharkiv, and back to Kiev for a couple days before flying home for New Years Eve.